fivepixels/fivepixels/README.md

 # 👋 Hello There!

 Hello, I am Seol SO from South Korea.
-I have been attending on [Bodwell](https://bodwell.edu/), Canada Private High School since September 1, 2022 as a student who love to write Codes and build Services.
+I have been attending on [Bodwell](https://bodwell.edu/), Canada Private High School since September 1, 2022 as a student who loves to write Codes and build Services.
 I decided to enter this school to learn English well and go to college about Information Technologies and Computer Porgramming.
 I have been learning new stacks, maintaining many projects.
 I am running for my dream!